Home Page: http://www.swarthmore.edu/Humanities/sforres1/>

 Cronin, Venuti; readings from final projects.

-Final project is due December 21 to my office, Kohlberg 340.
-E-mail submission is even better, and safer if you would be mailing it from a distant place: send to firstname.lastname@example.org.
+Final project is due December 20 to my office, Kohlberg 340.
+E-mail submission is even better: send to email@example.com by 5 p.m. on December 20.

 What will you do now?